osilander/203.311/Week4/Week4.md

 ```

 Unfortunately, the results of the fastp analysis do not display properly in your browser.
 However, I think it is important that you see them.
 For this reason, do the following:
 1. Find a simple text editor on your computer.
 For MacOS users, this could be TextEdit.
-For windows users, this could be Notepad.
+For Windows users, this could be Notepad.
 2. Open a new document in the editor.
 3. In your RStudio _files_, find the files that you just made using fastp (e.g. montana.html and montana.json). open the `.html` _in the RStudio editor window_.
-4. Copy all the text from the editor window,  paste it into the text editor window, and save this file to your desktop with an .html suffix.
+4. Copy all the text from the editor window,  paste it into the text editor window, and save this file to your desktop with an `.html` suffix.
-5. Repeat this for the `.json` file and save it with _the same name as the html file but with a `.json` suffix_.
+5. Repeat this for the `.json` file and save it with *the same name as the html file but with a `.json` suffix*.
 6. Open the `.html` file now on your desktop by double clicking on it.
 This should bring you to a web page displaying the `fastp` results.

 #### QUESTIONS